Danish-Mahboob/CypherSyntax/README.md

 + __Building DApps with Gno:__

->__Note:__ Each chapter from every module can have one or more articles depending on the complexity of a chapter.
-Also, if you have any questions, suggestions, or would like to contribute then kindly open an issue or reach out at: cyphersyntax@yahoo.com
+>__Note:__ If you have any questions, suggestions, or would like to contribute then kindly open an issue or reach out at: cyphersyntax@yahoo.com

 # Connect